 OUR FOUNDER, CHUCK COLSON

-Charles Colson, former White House council, and President Nixon's "hatchet man," served time in a federal prison camp where he felt led by God to honor a promise he made to remember prisoners and their families.
-That promise grew into the world's largest family of prison ministries.
+Charles “Chuck” Colson, President Richard M. Nixon's White House counsel and hatchet man, served time in a federal prison camp for a Watergate-related crime.
+After his incarceration, Chuck felt led by God to honor a promise he made to remember his fellow prisoners and their families.
+That promise grew into Prison Fellowship® and the world's largest family of prison ministries.

 The story of our founder is a testimony to God’s grace and mercy.